 For evidence to be admissible in court, it must have an unbroken chain of custody.
 Any errors or mishandling of evidence during its collection, transport, or storage could lead to it being excluded from the case.
 This is particularly important in Grandview, MO drug crimes and DWI/DUI cases.

-To secure a conviction in Grandview, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
-If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.
+The prosecution must prove your guilt beyond a reasonable doubt.
+If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in Grandview, MO.

 If you were forced to commit a drug crime under threat of harm, we may use duress as a defense to challenge your culpability.
 Similarly, if you faced an immediate threat of bodily harm and no alternative means, your lawyer can claim coercion occurred.